sjl/.plan/README.markdown

 website/app is just maddening.
 All I want is the temp/rain chance for the next few hours to know if I can go sit in a park… why is this so hard to find?
 Learned a bit about ZIP codes in the process of making it.

+# September 2020

+## 2020-09-19

+First day of PTO.
+My Pine64 arrived, so I downloaded their installer/MicroSD flasher thing and put Ubuntu on it for now, at least to make sure it's all working.
+Worked pretty well (aside from very slow download speeds) but the thing seems to work!

+Wanted to watch some stuff on my projector, but for some reason VLC would *always* display on the main monitor when fullscreen was activated, no matter where the window was on the screen beforehand and no matter whether I set the (multiple!) settings in the preferences to the other screen.
+Absolutely *maddening*, especially because this worked fine a week ago.
+Turns out the solution was to run `refresh-heads` in StumpWM.
+Christ.
+I hate computers.